KAIST-AILab/gmmil/README.md

 * ``scripts/im_pipeline.py`` is the main training and evaluation pipeline.
 This script is responsible for sampling data from experts to generate training data, running the training code (``scripts/imitate_mj.py``), and evaluating the resulting policies.
 * ``pipelines/*`` are the experiment specifications provided to ``scripts/im_pipeline.py``
 * ``results/*`` contain evaluation data for the learned policies

+Hyperparameters:

+You can set hyperparameters by passing arguments when you run this python script.
+For example, in order to run GMMIL, run `scripts/imitate_mj.py` python script as `python scripts/imitate_mj.py --mode gmmil --reward_type mmd --data EXPERT_TRAJ_PATH --env_name ENV_NAME`.
+Check the example shell file `train.sh`.